 RE: Your Long-Term Care Premiums Are Increasing

-ABC Company is committed to ensuring that long-term care insurance benefits will be available when our policyowners need them.
-After careful consideration, we have made the difficult but necessary decision to increase the premium on your long-term care insurance (LTC) policy.
+[ABC Company] is committed to ensuring that your long-term care insurance benefits will be available when you need them.
+We have made the difficult but necessary decision to increase the premium on your long-term care insurance (LTC) policy.
 You have not been singled out for this increase.
 It applies to all policies like yours in the state where you purchased your coverage.

 We value you as a policyowner and understand that a premium increase may be unsettling.
 Please know that we are committed to helping you understand your options so that you can make the best decision for you.
 Please read this letter carefully and in its entirety.
 It contains important information about your coverage, the benefit options available to you, and the deadline to inform us of your choice.